-We will have three in-class examinations: one on September 20nd, October 18th, and one on December 6th.
+We will have three in-class examinations: one on 2/2/2023, 3/2/2023, and 4/25/2023.
 These closed-book exams will take place in our regularly assigned classroom.
 You may use a basic four-function or scientific calculator.
 Graphing calculators are not permitted.
 Attendance at all examinations is a course requirement.

 There are five homework assignments.
-Homework Assignments must be turned in by the start of the class period, even if you are not in class that day.
+Homework Assignments must be submitted on Canvas.
 You are encouraged to work with your classmates while completing these assignments.
 Working together can facilitate deeper learning of the course material and more efficient completion of the assignment itself.
 You must, however, turn in your own work.
 Late assignments will not be accepted because I will provide answers to the assignments at the beginning of the class period.
+If you missed the deadline to submit your homework, future practice questions can be used as a make-up homework.
+Everyone can only use this make-up homework policy once.